OnlineRBACFixing/OnlineRBACFixing/README.md

 |[PA](dataset/complexity/89/PA.txt)|[PA](dataset/complexity/85/PA.txt)|[PA](dataset/complexity/81/PA.txt)|[PA](dataset/complexity/77/PA.txt)|[PA](dataset/complexity/73/PA.txt)|[PA](dataset/complexity/69/PA.txt)|[PA](dataset/complexity/65/PA.txt)|[PA](dataset/complexity/61/PA.txt)|[PA](dataset/complexity/57/PA.txt)|[PA](dataset/complexity/53/PA.txt)|[PA](dataset/complexity/49/PA.txt)|[PA](dataset/complexity/45/PA.txt)|[PA](dataset/complexity/41/PA.txt)|
 |[exc](dataset/complexity/89/excs.txt)|[exc](dataset/complexity/85/excs.txt)|[exc](dataset/complexity/81/excs.txt)|[exc](dataset/complexity/77/excs.txt)|[exc](dataset/complexity/73/excs.txt)|[exc](dataset/complexity/69/excs.txt)|[exc](dataset/complexity/65/excs.txt)|[exc](dataset/complexity/61/excs.txt)|[exc](dataset/complexity/57/excs.txt)|[exc](dataset/complexity/53/excs.txt)|[exc](dataset/complexity/49/excs.txt)|[exc](dataset/complexity/45/excs.txt)|[exc](dataset/complexity/41/excs.txt)|

-![H_ResponseTime](img/H_responseTime.png)

-The figure above shows the minimum timeout needed to obtain a feasible solution for these inputs as a function of their size.
+The following figure shows the minimum timeout needed to obtain a feasible solution for these inputs as a function of their size.
 Minimum timeout needed to compute feasible solution to _Firewall1_ (y axis, secs) as a function of the number of users (x axis).
 Along the x-axis we also note the size of the corresponding CNF formula.
 The results are also available in plain text in [Results.txt](dataset/complexity/Results.txt)
+![H_ResponseTime](img/H_responseTime.png)

 ### Quality of incomplete solutions

 Experiment based on _SmallComp_ dataset to measure the ability of the incomplete solver adopted to satisfy the soft constraints.
 In particular, this is computed as the average weight of satisfied soft constraints over the total sum of weights for the 12 exceptions.

+Average percentage of satisfied soft clauses (y axis) as a function of the balance B (c_axis) in the _SmallComp_ dataset:
 ![rateSoft](img/rateSoft.png)
-The figure above shows the average percentage of satisfied soft clauses (y axis) as a function of the balance B (c_axis) in the _SmallComp_ dataset

 Results are also available in plain text in [rate.txt](dataset/Incomplete/rate.txt) which are based on the evalaution of the three configurations:
 - complete solver [Results.txt](dataset/Incomplete/complete/Results.txt)